Rudolf Kopecky, Czech Heritage Papers

 Series 1: Biographical Materials, Box 1

-This series contains photographs of Kopecky and his family as well as items related to his military career.
+This series contains photographs of Kopecky and his family as well as items related to

 Series 2: Correspondence, Boxes 1-3